 Subdivision 2.
 Applicability.
 The following may be considered an Administrative Subdivision.
-In the event circumstances warrant platting of the following, the Community Development Director or designated representative shall require that subdivision to be processed through the Preliminary and Final Plat processes as identified within this Ordinance.
-The Community Development Director or designee may authorize approval of the Administrative Subdivision upon finding:
+In the event circumstances warrant platting of the following, the City Zoning Administrator Community Development Director or designated representative shall require that subdivision to be processed through the Preliminary and Final Plat processes as identified within this Ordinance.
+The City Zoning Administrator Community Development Director or designee designated representative may authorize approval of the Administrative Subdivision upon finding: